ctkjose/v-book/src/functions.md

 }
 ```

 In the previous code snippet the function `greet` only has one parameter `name`.
-When we called our function the string value `'Joe'` is the argument that we passed to the parameter `name` of our `greet` function.
+When we invoke the function the string value `'Joe'` is the argument that we passed to the parameter `name` of our `greet` function.

 The parameter definition is just a variable name followed by its data type, for example `name string`.
 Think of it as a variable that you will use inside the function to reference the value (argument) that was passed to the function when it was called.
 In the example before notice that we use the variable `name` to build our greet message.
 We invoked the `greet` function with `greet('Joe')` therefore inside the function the variable `name` has the string value `'Joe'`.